uphy/agent-sync/.agent-def/memories/00_Overview.md

 ## Project Architecture

-Agent-def is a tool for converting context and command definitions for various AI agents like Claude and Roo.
+Agent-def is a tool for converting context and command definitions for various AI agents like Claude, Roo, Cline, and Copilot.
 The architecture is organized as follows:

 ### Core Components